cuiyongbo/hello-world/my_wiki/computer_glossary/algorithms/selection_alg.rst

 A simple example of selection by partial sorting is to use the partial selection sort.

-The obvious linear time algorithm to find the minimum (resp. maximum) – iterating over the list and keeping track of the minimum (resp. maximum) element so far – can be seen as a partial selection sort that selects the 1 smallest element.
+The obvious linear time algorithm to find the minimum (or maximum) – iterating over the list and keeping track of the minimum (or maximum) element so far – can be seen as a partial selection sort that selects the 1 smallest element.
 However, many other partial sorts also reduce to this algorithm for the case k = 1, such as a partial heap sort.